Makrion/WorldCup-2022-reservation-site/README.md

 An online automated ticket reservation system for football matches in FIFA World Cup Qatar 2022 with multi-user authorities

 # setting-up-the-BE-env-for-the-first-time
+- create a copy of the .env.example file
-- rename .env.example to .env
+- rename the copy to .env
 - uncomment the commented line in docker-compose.yml file
 - run: " docker-compose up " in the BE folder
 - wait till the env is done and print the admin user_name and password